 Before The Ceremony

-The bride and groom may decide to arrive together or separately, and they can either be escorted into the marriage room together, or the bride can be escorted in to her waiting groom.
+The parties may decide to arrive together or separately, and they can either enter the marriage room together, or one of the parties can be escorted in to his/her waiting partner.
 If you are marrying in a register office or approved premise, the registrar will see you both in private before the ceremony.
 This is to check the details to be entered into the marriage register and to collect the fee.
 You will each be asked for the following information:

 - Your full name, age, occupation and the address of your residence on the day of your marriage.